alex-anast/ieee-papers-mapper/README.md

 - [X] Try and connect everything together!
 - [X] Test with APScheduler
 - [X] Create logic for starting the query where I left off
-- [ ] Connect with web app.
+- [X] Connect with web app.
 Currently it is not sourcing the data, the dash is empty
-- [ ] Paper processing counters an error on `eval` function, use other logic
+- [X] Paper processing counters an error on `eval` function, use other logic
+- [ ] Make it a python package pip installable
+- [ ] Create a proper `requirements.txt` file after package completion
+- [ ] Create a docs prototype

 ## Features